acidrepo/collusion_potential_detector/README.md

 ## TODOs
+- Increase the tests to cover all the apps in the apk test set
 - Create a streamline version of the tool that does all computing automatically.
 We need to select a Python interface for SWI-Prolog for that
 - Add more communication channels
 - Improve the string and variable tracking for obtaining intent actions and other required variables